magicmq/pyspigot/docs/writingscripts.rst

         #Do something...
         return True

-    commands.registerCommand(kick_command, 'kickplayer')
+    command.registerCommand(kick_command, 'kickplayer')

 On line 1, we define a function called ``kick_command`` that takes four arguments, a sender, command, label, and args.
 Sender is who executed the command, command is a `command <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/command/Command.html>`__ object.
 The label is exactly the command that the player typed in (if the command had aliases, then this would be the alias that the command sender used if they did).
 Finally, args is a string array representing each argument that the command sender typed after the label.

 On line 3, we return a boolean value from the function.
 This is a requirement for all command functions!
 They must return either true or false.

 Like listeners, all commands must be registered with PySpigot's command manager.
-Fortunately, the command manager is loaded into the local namespace at runtime as a variable called ``commands``, so you do not need to access it manually.
-Commands are registered using ``commands.registerCommand(function, name)`` The ``registerCommand`` function takes two arguments:
+Fortunately, the command manager is loaded into the local namespace at runtime as a variable called ``command``, so you do not need to access it manually.
+Commands are registered using ``command.registerCommand(function, name)`` The ``registerCommand`` function takes two arguments:

 * The first argument accepts the function that should be called when a player executes the command.
 * The second argument is the name of the command, a string.

-Therefore, on line 5, we register the command by calling ``commands.registerCommand``, passing it our ``kick_command`` function as well as the string ``kickplayer``, the name the we want our command to be.
+Therefore, on line 5, we register the command by calling ``command.registerCommand``, passing it our ``kick_command`` function as well as the string ``kickplayer``, the name the we want our command to be.

 To summarize:

 * Like listeners, commands are defined as functions in your script.
 Command functions *must* take four parameters: a sender, command, label, and args (the names of these can be whatever you like).
-* All commands must be registered with PySpigot's command manager using ``commands.registerCommand(function, name)``.
+* All commands must be registered with PySpigot's command manager using ``command.registerCommand(function, name)``.

 Command Manager Usage
 *********************

 In addition to the most basic function explained above, the command manager has other methods in case you need greater flexibility or control over commands you define:

-* ``commands.registerCommand(function, name)``: Explained above, takes the function to call when the command is executed as well as the name of the command to register.
+* ``command.registerCommand(function, name)``: Explained above, takes the function to call when the command is executed as well as the name of the command to register.
-* ``commands.registerCommand(function, name, usage, description, aliases)``: In addition to the same arguments as the above function, this one also takes a usage, description, and aliases.
+* ``command.registerCommand(function, name, usage, description, aliases)``: In addition to the same arguments as the above function, this one also takes a usage, description, and aliases.
 Usage is what to send to the player if the command function returns false (if it did not complete successfully).
 This is usually something like "/command <args>", where you show someone how to execute the command.
 Description is a description of what the command does, and aliases is a list of strings that someone could use to execute the command (that isn't the command name itself).
-* ``commands.unregisterCommand(function)``: Allows you to unregister a command from your script.
+* ``command.unregisterCommand(function)``: Allows you to unregister a command from your script.
 Takes the function you want to unregister as an argument.

 Tasks
 #####